- Scientific name: Gaidropsarus vulgaris

 Methods and Techniques to Catch Three Bearded Rockling

 Rockling are not really targeted by recreational anglers and are usually caught when they take baits meant for more worthy species.
 Many anglers can get annoyed when baits are constantly taken by small rockling.
 However a three bearded rockling of over a pound is a decent catch and despite being nicknamed ‘slug’ by anglers (due to the fact that they are slimy to the touch) larger specimens can actually be quite attractive fish with their bright orange and black colouration.
-Match anglers are happy to catch this species as a few decent sized rockling can be the difference between winning or losing a competition, and on a quiet night the vast majority of pleasure anglers would prefer to catch a rockling rather than pull a complete blank.
+Match anglers are happy to catch this species as a few decent sized rockling can be the difference between winning or losing a competition, and on a quiet fishing session the vast majority of recreational anglers would prefer to catch a rockling rather than blank.
 Due to the unfussy feeding habits of the three bearded rockling all of the commonly used baits (ragworm, lugworm, mackerel or herring strip, mussel, razorfish, peeler crab and squid) will be in with a chance of catching a rockling if they are presented on size 1 or 2 hooks and cast into areas of mixed ground, with the sheltered water of rocky harbours, breakwaters and groynes often proving particularly full of rockling.